Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 -------------------------------------------------------------------------------
 Open bugs:
 - [target 1.9] MISSING FEATURE (Alban): Being able to sort the usage part list, by clicking on the column
-- [target 1.9] MISSING FEATURE (Alban): Add a checkbox to include or not hidden layers in the part usage list
 - [target 1.9] MISSING FEATURE (Ludo): Add a "Budget > View Statistics" to display the part usage of whole the budget in percentage, and the total sum of all the parts in the budget (and other stats that I may found): this should be merged into the brick list window

 - [target 1.9] MISSING FEATURE (Alban): Support mouse wheel in the library and layer panels (mouse over should give the focus?).